NASA X-57 Maxwell: Design

 The high-lift array of 12 propellers should maintain the 58 kn stall speed.

 The optimized wing has 40% of the baseline area, reducing friction drag, and a wing loading 2.6 times higher.

-It will be 32.8 ft wide but will have a 40% smaller chord, for a wing loading up from 17 to 45 psf, and should cruise at a higher lift coefficient, around 4, more than double the baseline wing.
+It would be 32.8 ft wide but will have a 40% smaller chord, for a wing loading up from 17 to 45 psf, and should have cruised at a higher lift coefficient, around 4, more than double the baseline wing.